Yomguithereal/kotatsu/README.md

   cli.js build    Build your code for client or server.

 Options:
-  -c, --config        Optional webpack config that will be merged with kotatsu's one (useful if you
+  -c, --config            Optional webpack config that will be merged with kotatsu's one (useful if
-                      need specific loaders).
+                          you need specific loaders).
-  -d, --devtool       Webpack devtool spec to use to compute source maps.                   [string] -m, --mount-node    Id of the mount node in the generated HMTL index.                     [string] -o, --output        Output path (either directory or filename).                           [string] -p, --port          Port that the server should listen to.                         [default: 3000] -s, --source-maps   Should source maps be computed for easier debugging? [boolean] [default: true] --babel             Use Babel to compile the files.                     [boolean] [default: false] --cors              Should the server allow CORS?                        [boolean] [default: true] --index             Path to a custom HMTL index file.                                     [string] --jsx               Does your code uses JSX syntax?                     [boolean] [default: false] --pragma            JSX pragma.                                                           [string] --sass              Whether to transpile scss files (requires `node-sass`).
+  -d, --devtool           Webpack devtool spec to use to compute source maps.               [string] -m, --mount-node        Id of the mount node in the generated HMTL index.                 [string] -o, --output            Output path (either directory or filename).                       [string] -p, --port              Port that the server should listen to.                     [default: 3000] -s, --source-maps       Should source maps be computed for easier debugging?
+                                                                           [boolean] [default: true]
+      --babel             Use Babel to compile the files.                 [boolean] [default: false] --cors              Should the server allow CORS?                    [boolean] [default: true] --index             Path to a custom HMTL index file.                                 [string] --jsx               Does your code uses JSX syntax?                 [boolean] [default: false] --pragma            JSX pragma.                                                       [string]
+      --sass              Whether to transpile scss files (requires `sass` or `node-sass`).
                                                                           [boolean] [default: false]
       --typescript, --ts  Whether to support TypeScript (requires `typescript`).
                                                                           [boolean] [default: false]
       --presets           Babel presets separated by a comma (example:
                           @babel/preset-stage-2,@babel/preset-react).                       [string]
-  --production        Whether to build for production (minify + define).  [boolean] [default: false] --progress          Should it display the compilation's progress?       [boolean] [default: false] --proxy             Proxy information (example: --proxy /api http://localhost:4000)       [string] --public            Mounting a path to a public folder (example: --public /data ./src/data).
-Can
+      --production        Whether to build for production (minify + define).
+                                                                          [boolean] [default: false]
+      --progress          Should it display the compilation's progress?   [boolean] [default: false] --proxy             Proxy information (example: --proxy /api http://localhost:4000)   [string] --public            Mounting a path to a public folder (example: --public /data ./src/data).
-                      be used several times.                                                [string] --quiet             Disable logs.                                       [boolean] [default: false] --version           Show version number                                                  [boolean] -h, --help          Show help                                                            [boolean]
+                          Can be used several times.                                        [string]
+      --quiet             Disable logs.                                   [boolean] [default: false]
+      --version           Show version number                                              [boolean] -h, --help              Show help                                                        [boolean]

 Examples:
   kotatsu start script.js                           Launching the given script with HMR.